jianglab/EMDB_helical_parameter_curation/README.md

 **validated**: Whether this map can be validated or not, some cases using focus reconstruction or only one asym unit is deposited can not be validated

-**update**: Whether there is significant difference of the cc value using the original helical parameter of curated helical parameter
+**cc_improvement**: Whether there is significant difference of the cc value using the original helical parameter of curated helical parameter

 **reason**: The potential error of the map.